The Best of Chile in 2 Weeks: Travel Itinerary

 Day 10: Transport to Puerto Natales and Cuevas del Milodon

-The next stop on your way is Puerto Natales, the harbor town 250 km northwest of Punta Arenas and technically an entrance gate to Torres del Paine National Park.
-Hit the motorway number 9 and you’ll get to Puerto Natales in less than 3 hours.
-The park’s official websites issued a handy road map you can download to get your bearings around the area.
+Hit highway no. 9 and you’ll get to Puerto Natales in less than 3 hours.
+The park’s official website includes a handy road map you can download to get your bearings on the area.

 Cueva del Milodon

-Then I would head back to the city for a good meal and a restful sleep before the upcoming trip to Torres del Paine.
+Then, head back to the city for a good meal and a restful sleep before the upcoming trip to Torres del Paine.
 Honestly, there’s nothing to do in the town itself except filling your memory card with epic ocean landscape photos or trying Chilean cuisine.
 So, if you somehow manage to spare some time to kill, the waterfront is your place to go.

 • Distance: 310 km (193 mi)